awsugkochi/awsugkochi/src/pages/blog/2019-09-25-aws-awsugkochi-innovators-summit.md

 <br> <br>

 Our community leaders [Dijeesh Padinharethil](https://www.linkedin.com/in/dijeesh-padinharethil/) and [Praveesh V](https://www.linkedin.com/in/praveeshv/) were helping the Innovators' Summit Team from the very scratch.
 We are really happy to see that the event was a great success with above 300+ attendees, speakers from AWS, Microsoft, Google, Wordpress communities.
-Hands-on workshops etc..
+Hands-on workshops ..

 <br> <br>